Welcome to the 2016 GSG Grad Expo

 Please read this section and the attached documents carefully before proceeding to the entry form.
 Be aware that to be part of the GradExpo your academic advisor must be fully aware of your intent to enter and the nature of your presentation and will be notified of your entry and its nature.

-There are Four areas in which you may compete: Poster Presentation, Oral Presentation, Live Performances, InterMedia/Fine Arts Exhibits and PechaKucha.
+There are four areas in which you may compete: Poster Presentation, Oral Presentation, PechaKucha and Live Performances, InterMedia/Fine Arts Exhibits.

 Poster Presentations are divided into four disciplinary areas (see below), Physical Sciences & Technology, Natural Sciences, Humanities and Social Sciences.
 The student is responsible for the construction of their poster and bringing it to the Expo at the appointed time, and you must also be in attendance to present your poster when the judging is to be scheduled.
 Please see the following guidelines and responsibilities: Guidelines and Responsibilities for Poster Presentations.

 Oral Presentations are divided into four disciplinary areas (see below), Physical Sciences & Technology, Natural Sciences, Humanities and Social Sciences.
 The student will have a set time for the oral presentation of a paper, or constructed area of research, along with a PowerPoint presentation.
 The student is responsible for their own PowerPoint and getting it, and themselves, to their scheduled presentation on time.
-See the schedule for approximate times for oral presentations.
 Please see the following guidelines and responsibilities: Guidelines and Responsibilities for Oral Presentations.
-In addition to the four “traditional” oral sessions, we will be convening several interdisciplinary sessions at the GradExpo this year.
-Oral presentations are being requested from students in ALL DISCIPLINES for sessions focused on Canadian-American Studies and The Gulf of Maine.
-If your research focuses on either of these topics, please consider presenting at the interdisciplinary session.